MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/proxy-intro-aad.md

 - **Protect on download**: Instead of blocking the download of sensitive documents, you can require documents to be labeled and protected with Azure Information Protection.
 This action ensures the document is protected and user access is restricted in a potentially risky session.

-- **Prevent upload of unlabeled files**: Before a sensitive file is uploaded, distributed, and used by others, it’s important to make sure that the file has the right label and protection.
+- **Prevent upload of unlabeled files**: Before a sensitive file is uploaded, distributed, and used by others, it's important to make sure that the file has the right label and protection.
 You can ensure that unlabeled files with sensitive content are blocked from being uploaded until the user classifies the content.

 - **Monitor user sessions for compliance**: Risky users are monitored when they sign into apps and their actions are logged from within the session.
 You can investigate and analyze user behavior to understand where, and under what conditions, session policies should be applied in the future.